Newsletters: The most underrated resource for international students

 Hammed is also the CEO and co-founder of EduFurther, a mentorship and resource hub to democratise access to international education and global opportunities for African students.
 Source: Rokeebat Hammed

-Give yourself grace and call your parents
+Give yourself grace (and call mum and dad)

 “Especially if you’re from countries like Africa where we’ve been trained to play survival of the fittest from a very young age, you can have your guard up and put yourself under undue stress,” she explains.
 “Sometimes we overblow the consequences of things in our head.”